happycube/cxadc-linux3/README.md

 rate will be 14,000,000sps.
 The highest rate is capped at the 10fsc rate, or:  HW crystal / 8 * 10.

-Full range sample values can also be entered: 14318181 for instance.
+Full-range sample values can also be entered: 14318181 for instance.
 Again, the caveat is that the lowest possible rate is:
 HW crystal / 40 * 14 and the highest allowed rate is:
 HW crystal / 8 * 10.